robots-from-jupyter/robotkernel/docs/index.rst

    $ pip install robotkernel

-For JupyterLab you should also install the companion syntax highlighting:
+For JupyterLab you should also install the companion syntax highlighting and Jupyter widgets support:

 .. code:: bash

    $ jupyter labextension install jupyterlab_robotmode
+   $ jupyter labextension install @jupyter-widgets/jupyterlab-manager

 For some environments it might be required to run the following command to manually register robotkernel as Jupyter kernel: